 Open to All Academic and Industrial Researchers

 The Facility is always on the lookout for new users from departments across campus.
 If you are interested in having us speak at a group or departmental meeting about our capabilities, please contact Dan Stevens.

-The BIF has moved upstairs to room 4420 during this time.
+The BIF has moved back to the Ground floor.

 Check out our newest instruments:

 TA Nano ITC – Low Volume ITC

 “(Instrument) data were obtained at the University of Wisconsin-Madison Biophysics Instrumentation Facility, which was established with support from the University of Wisconsin-Madison and grants BIR-9512577 (NSF) and S10RR13790 (NIH).”